Gain financial insights

 If you want to invest in the top 50 companies in India, you can simply buy a Nifty 50 ETF like Nippon India Nifty 50 ETF.
 It gives you exposure to all those companies in one single unit.

-Types of ETFs in India
+Types of ETFs in India (2026)

 What is a Mutual Fund?

-Suppose you invest ₹10,000 in an equity mutual fund.
-The fund manager could invest this combined capital in companies like Reliance Industries, Infosys, and HDFC Bank, spreading risk across many stocks.
-Your returns depend on the performance of these investments and the manager’s skill.
+The fund manager could invest this combined capital in companies such as Reliance Industries, Infosys, and HDFC Bank, thereby spreading risk across multiple stocks.

 How It Works: